joemasilotti/masilotti.com/_posts/2024-12-18-hotwire-native-1.1.md

 ### Global configuration

-Speaking of global APIs, *all* Hotwire Native configuration should be done before a `Navigator` instance is created.
-To encourage that, it is now recommended to do all configuration in `AppDelegate`, instead of `SceneDelegate`, like so:
+Speaking of global APIs, *all* Hotwire Native configuration should be completed before a `Navigator` instance is created.
+To encourage this, it is now recommended to handle configuration in `AppDelegate` instead of `SceneDelegate`, like so:

 ```swift
 import HotwireNative